paulrayner/exploreddd.github.com/src/workshops/martin-schimak.md

                 <h1>Collaborative DDD with Storystorming</h1>
                 <p><span class="speaker-name">Martin Schimak</span>
                 <span class="duration">April 13-16, 20201<br>9:00 AM - 12:30 PM (MDT)</span></p>
-                <p>This workshop accompanies you on a journey through the exciting field of visual and collaborative modeling and mapping methods.
+                <p>This workshop will take you on a journey through the exciting field of visual and collaborative modeling and mapping methods.
 By applying lightweight methods, domain and software experts can collaboratively work their way through all three pillars of Domain-Driven Design: <strong>Strategic Design, Collaborative Modeling</strong> and <strong>Modeling in Software</strong>.</p>
                 <p>Together we will work with <strong>Domain Storytelling, Event Storming, Context Mapping, Impact Mapping, User Story Mapping, Event Modeling</strong> and <strong>Example Mapping</strong>.
 We will examine how such methods can be applied using the colors and building blocks defined with <a href="https://storystorming.com">Storystorming</a> and visually connect the dots.</p>
                 <p>In our first six sessions you will experience how to</p>
                 <ul>